CPK Insurance

 • New Mexico commercial auto minimum liability limits are $25,000/$50,000/$10,000, so garbage truck insurance should be reviewed against those minimums before a quote is finalized.

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how a garbage collection service secures yard, office, or transfer-site space.
+• Most commercial leases in New Mexico require proof of general liability coverage, which can affect how a garbage collection service secures yard, office, or transfer-site space.

 • Insurance buyers should confirm that commercial auto coverage is set up for garbage trucks used in route work, including liability for vehicles that regularly travel between pickup locations.